 Caring: To be concerned or interested.
 Coaches provide watchful supervision and needed assistance.
 They show interest in the student's professional development.

-Ask the student where they may need help...learning the SOPs, reading ECGs, performing organized, appropriate assessments?
+Ask the student where they may need help...learning the SOPs, reading ECGs, and performing organized, appropriate assessments?
 Moving from one SOP to another?
 Setting priorities?
-Set up minidrills to target their areas of learning need.
+Set up mini-drills to target their areas of learning need.
 Help them see that they and their success are more than an assigned obligation to you.
 This person could be your partner in less than five months!

-Inspiring: Coaches inspire by filling others with an animating, quickening, or exalting influence, feeling, or thought.
+Inspiring: Coaches inspire others to give their best effort and constantly work to improve.
 The System views preceptors as coaches that inspire, encourage, and open doors to learning.
-Encourage student growth by helping them learn to think critically.
-Inspire them to see the value and honor in providing EMS services.
+Help them to think critically and see the value and honor in providing EMS services.
 Open doors to a rewarding career as an EMS professional.

 Rigorous: Means to be severely exact or accurate, precise, allowing no deviation from standard.
 Coaching is not all warm and fuzzy stuff.
-The pinnacle of coaching is holding the student and yourself accountable to System standards.
+Coaches hold the student and themselves accountable to System standards.
 If an activity, skill or patient interaction should be handled in a certain way, it should be handled that way ALL THE TIME.
 Coaches instill a desire to do work right the first time, every time.
 The coach should model the standard by which students are measured.

-Because of your presence, the System is assured that the student knows and understands expectations and that patients are safeguarded.
-Whether you are coaching or mentoring depends on the circumstances, as you can never condone sub-standard performance.
+Because of your presence, the System is assured that the student understands expectations and that patients are safeguarded.
+Whether you are coaching or mentoring depends on the circumstances, as you can never condone sub-standard or dangerous performance.